gregkab/Greg-Portfolio/README.md

 # Gregory Kabakian's Professional Web Portfolio

 Welcome to the repository of my personal portfolio website, a project I crafted to showcase my skills, experiences, and projects as a professional.
-This site is built using the lightning-fast SvelteKit framework, coupled with the stylish and efficient TailwindCSS.
-It's designed to provide visitors with an intuitive user experience and give them an in-depth look at my professional journey and technical abilities.
+This site is built using the lightning-fast SvelteKit framework, coupled with the stylish and efficient TailwindCSS. it is designed to provide visitors with an intuitive user experience and give them an in-depth look at my professional journey and technical abilities.

 ## Features